-Youth do not have equal access to the kinds of experiences and educational programmes that stimulate interest and build capability in the science, technology, engineering, mathematics (STEM) areas.
-This initiative aims at a more active role from Corporate Australia in identifying the skills of the future and delivery of programmes that invest in creating relevant capabilities in our youth.
-As a first step, we propose to surface all of the existing programs, in order to understand, what they are, how they work and who uses them.
-We will also determine where corporates play a more direct role in strengthening curriculums, potentially by deploying skilled staff to support the programmes in schools and offering internships/job placement to gain meaningful work experience.
+Youth do not have equal access to the educational programmes that stimulate interest and build capability in the science, technology, engineering, mathematics (STEM) areas.
+This initiative aims to engage Corporate Australia in identifying the skills of the future and delivering programmes that invest in creating relevant capabilities.
+As a first step, we propose to surface all of the existing programs, in order to understand what they are, how they work and who uses them.
+Corporates can play a more direct role in strengthening curriculums, potentially by deploying skilled staff to support the programmes in schools and offering internships/job placement to gain meaningful work experience.

 AI, robotics and other disruptions will lead to automation of certain roles that exist today and so there will be a need to help displaced workers with re-skilling.

 This initiative is aimed at creating a career advisory service for workers looking to make a transition of their working lives one that will empower them to make future transitions more readily.
 People seeking to navigate these changes could call a hotline to discuss up-skilling and transition options based on their current /impending situation.
 Advertising of the service would be provided by various platforms and would largely consist of success stories that show how people have reinvented themselves e.g. builder to 3D printer.

 Working with start-ups, small and medium size businesses (SME’s) to create more ‘gazelles’ (the high sales growth businesses that drive most of the net job growth in our economy):

 This initiative aims to unpack the complex topic of innovation using graphics.